redox-os/book/src/porting-case-study.md

 git clone git@gitlab.redox-os.org:redox-os/redox.git --origin upstream --recursive
 ```

 The new recipe will be part of the `cookbook` repository, so we need to fork then branch it.
-To fork the `cookbook` repo:
+To fork the `cookbook` repository:
 - In the browser, go to [Cookbook](https://gitlab.redox-os.org/redox-os/cookbook)
 - Click the `Fork` button in the upper right part of the page
 - Create a `public` fork under your gitlab user name (it's the only option that's enabled)

-Then we need to set up our local `cookbook` repo and create the branch. `cookbook` was cloned when we cloned `redox`, so we will just tweak that.
+Then we need to set up our local `cookbook` repository and create the branch. `cookbook` was cloned when we cloned `redox`, so we will just tweak that.
 In the Terminal window:

 ```sh
 cd ~/redox-gitoxide/redox/cookbook